 Please allow 7 to 10 business days for Part A of the application to be reviewed and your eligibility confirmed.

 Please note that applicants who re-apply to the Program will only be required to submit an updated Part A of the Application (Eligibility Confirmation Form) if there have been changes to the Designated Officer (e.g. CEO/Chairperson/President, Senior Final Officer/Treasurer, Executive Director, etc.) who signed the previously submitted application or if ownership of the business has changed.

 Upon confirmation of eligibility by the Ministry, IAF will then provide your organization with written confirmation of program eligibility along with instructions to complete and submit Part B(s) of the Application (Project Details Form) to provide details on the specific project and activity(s) you are undertaking.

 Please note that confirmation of eligibility (e.g. submission and approval of Part A of the Application) does not guarantee that your organization’s project will receive funding.
-Funding decisions will be made by IAF based on the project details you provide in Part B of the Application.
+Funding decisions will be made by IAF based on the project details you provide in Part B of the Application and availability of funding.

 Upon written confirmation of program eligibility from IAF, your organization will contact one or more of the pre-qualified consultants to request a quote for services and discuss your project.

 The pre-qualified consultant will provide you with a completed Project Overview Form that provides a description of project activities and associated costs.
 This information will help you complete Part B of the application form.

 Complete and submit a fully completed Part B of the Application (Project Details Form).

 Based on a review of the information provided in the application, IAF may request further supplementary documentation, such as a marketing plan, to assist in making an approval decision.